layer-3/docs/docs/legacy/resources/legal/privacy-policy.md

 # 🔏 Privacy Policy

 :::info
 Yellow Network is a project in development.
 Not all solutions presented in the following (sub)sections are implemented at this stage.
-The current, and all subsequent sub-pages, are subject to change. &#x20;
+The current, and all subsequent sub-pages, are subject to change.

 For more information, visit the [Roadmap](../about/roadmap.md)
 :::

-Thank you for visiting [https://www.yellow.org/](https://www.yellow.org/) (**"Website"**)&#x20;
+Thank you for visiting [https://www.yellow.org/](https://www.yellow.org/) (**"Website"**)

 The Website is owned and operated by Layer3 FinTech Ltd. and its affiliates (together **"Operator"**, **"we"**, **"our"**, or **"us"**).